RxSwiftCommunity/RxRealm/README.md

 #### b) Animated binding with RxRealmDataSources

-There is a separate library __`RxRealmDataSources`__ [link](https://github.com/RxSwiftCommunity/RxRealmDataSources), which mimics the default data sources library behavior for RxSwift.
+The separate library [RxRealmDataSources](https://github.com/RxSwiftCommunity/RxRealmDataSources) mimics the default data sources library behavior for RxSwift.

-`RxRealmDataSources` allows you to bind directly an observable collection of Realm objects to a table or collection view.
-Here's how the code to bind a collection of laps to a table view looks like:
+`RxRealmDataSources` allows you to bind an observable collection of Realm objects directly to a table or collection view:

 ```swift
 // create data source